metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_component_version_v1alpha1_manifest.md

 Required:

 - `images` (Map of String) Images define the new images for different containers within the release.
-- `name` (String) Name is a unique identifier for this release.
-Cannot be updated.
+- `name` (String) Name is a unique identifier for this release.Cannot be updated.
-- `service_version` (String) ServiceVersion defines the version of the well-known service that the component provides.
-The version should follow the syntax and semantics of the 'Semantic Versioning' specification (http://semver.org/).
-If the release is used, it will serve as the service version for component instances, overriding the one defined in the component definition.
-Cannot be updated.
+- `service_version` (String) ServiceVersion defines the version of the well-known service that the component provides.The version should follow the syntax and semantics of the 'Semantic Versioning' specification (http://semver.org/).If the release is used, it will serve as the service version for component instances, overriding the one defined in the component definition.Cannot be updated.

 Optional: